chimanaco/PekoPoko/README.md

 PekoPoko is TouchDesigner playground which I usually use as a visual generator.
 I customize this with more effects and visuals when I do performance.
 Pretty much in development.

 ## Getting Started
 Open `PekoPoko.toe`.
-You might need for seconds to load all .tox. `F1` key will take you to Perfome Mode.
+You might have to wait for seconds to load all .tox.
+`F1` key will take you to Perfome Mode.

 ## Features
 * Simple visual mixer
-* Recording a movie
+* Movie recording and exporting
+* Audio Reactive
+* OSC Reactiveand

 ## Todo
 * Add mask layers.